 NHMRC recognises that implementation of guideline recommendations is critical for clinical practice improvement.
 It should be considered throughout the development of the guideline.

-In practice, however, many organisations that develop clinical practice guidelines do not have a role in implementation, or do not have access to funding to implement guideline recommendations.
+In practice, however, many developers of clinical practice guidelines do not have a role in implementation, or do not have access to funding to implement guideline recommendations.
 Often, the working group responsible for developing the guideline recommendations is not the same group responsible for implementation.

-In recognition of this, a set of requirements are included in Part 3: Requirements, G. It is a mandatory requirement that clinical practice guidelines seeking NHMRC approval must, as a minimum, contain a plan for dissemination of the guideline (Requirement G.1) and should highlight key guideline recommendations that are most likely to lead to improvements in health outcomes for consideration in implementation (Requirement G.2).
-It is a desirable requirement (Requirement G.3) that, where possible, a plan for implementing the guideline is also provided.
+In recognition of this, a set of requirements are included in Part 3: Requirements, G. It is a mandatory requirement that clinical practice guidelines seeking NHMRC approval must, as a minimum, contain a plan for dissemination of the guideline (Part 3: Requirement G.1) and should highlight key guideline recommendations that are most likely to lead to improvements in health outcomes for consideration in implementation (Part 3: Requirement G.2).
+It is a desirable requirement (Part 3: Requirement G.3) that, where possible, a plan for implementing the guideline is also provided.

-NHMRC requires that a document with the dissemination and /or implementation plan along with the key recommendations for implementation is submitted as a separate document to the main body of the clinical practice guideline for consideration of approval at Stage 4.
-NHMRC approval will cover the full guideline, but not the specific activities or the identified key recommendations contained within the dissemination or implementation plan.
+NHMRC requires that a document with the dissemination and /or implementation plan along with the key recommendations for implementation is submitted as a separate document to the main body of the clinical practice guideline for consideration of approval at Part 2: Procedures, Stage 4.
+NHMRC approval will cover the guideline recommendations, but not the specific activities or the identified key recommendations contained within the dissemination or implementation plan.
 It will be the guideline developer's responsibility to liaise with the relevant authorities to put these activities into action.